-- 0: X is the root -- color it Black - 1: Both parent and uncle are Red -- color parent and uncle Black, color grandparent Red.
-Point X to grandparent and check new situation. - 2 (zig-zag): Parent is Red, but uncle is Black.
-X and its parent are opposite type children -- color grandparent Red, color X Black, rotate left(right) on parent, rotate right(left) on grandparent - 3 (zig-zig): Parent is Red, but uncle is Black.
-X and its parent are both left (right) children -- color parent Black, color grandparent Red, rotate right(left) on grandparent
+- Insert node; Color it RED; X is pointer to it - Cases - 0: X is the root -- color it black - 1: Both parent and uncle are red -- color parent and uncle black, color grandparent red, point X to grandparent, check new situation - 2 (zig-zag): Parent is red, but uncle is black.
+X and its parent are opposite type children -- color grandparent red, color X black, rotate left(right) on parent, rotate right(left) on grandparent - 3 (zig-zig): Parent is red, but uncle is black.
+X and its parent are both left (right) children -- color parent black, color grandparent red, rotate right(left) on grandparent